 For your first trip to Italy, these destinations are probably very high on your list, so I have created this itinerary to help you discover the main tourist hotspots with this 2-week Italy itinerary.

 And I can assure you: Each destination is impressive and worth a visit.

 In two weeks you will experience some city life and, but you will also see a different side of Italy.
 But more on that later.

-So, before talking about the perfect 14-day Italy itinerary, here are some travel tips for your first-time trip to Italy, so you know how to get around, where to stay, and more.
+So, before talking about the perfect 14 day in Italy, here are some travel tips for your first-time trip to Italy, so you know how to get around, where to stay, and more.

-HOW TO GET AROUND IN 14 DAYS IN ITALY
+HOW TO GET AROUND IN TWO WEEKS IN ITALY

 I suggest flying into Rome and ending your trip in Venice (or the other way around).
 From there, you can get around easily by train.

 I have done both: road-tripping and rail travel.
 For this 2-week Italy itinerary, I suggest using the train, because, to be honest, in Italy, the best way is to get around via train.
 You might have less freedom but will gain so much more …particularly, it is less nerve-wracking and way cheaper.